Length of Programs

 Good Academic Standing

-At the conclusion of the probation semester, the Chief Academic Officer will review the student’s progress and determine how to proceed based on:
+At the conclusion of the term on academic probation, the Chief Academic Officer will review the student’s academic performance.

 Academic Integrity